xhuy/Spring-Security-Example/README.md

 1) Run scripts in /security-hibernate/src/main/sql in order.

+1.a) Check /security-hibernate/src/main/webapp/WEB-INF/spring/db-context.xml, to ensure that the user and password for the database are correects, also the port.

 2) Run application in the servlet container of your preference (Developed and tested in Apache Tomcat v8)